Live Stake Planting

 Learn more about live stakes

 Live stakes are branch cuttings from wetland tree and shrub species that can be planted into the ground alongside streams, they root readily and eventually grow into viable and successful trees.
 These live stake plantings help to stabilize the streambanks to stop sediment from eroding into the waterways as well as filter nutrients and other pollution from upslope runoff.
-They also provide food and shade to the water and the organisms that live there, such macroinvertebrates or fish.
-Live stakes are especially great because the methods that we use are super simple and super low cost.
+They also provide food and shade to the water and the organisms that live there, such as macroinvertebrates or fish.
+Live stakes are especially great because the methods that we use are super simple and super low-cost.

 This method would not be successful without the Live Stake Collaborative.
 The Live Stake Collaborative is a group of partner organizations working together to support the live stake initiative by working together to recruit and educate volunteers, store stakes, and provide leadership.
 The Collaborative partnerships include Chesapeake Conservancy, Pennsylvania Department of Conservation and Natural Resources, Susquehanna University, Bucknell University, and Merrill W. Linn Land and Waterways Conservancy.